elem-app/spaceport/README.md

    sp code wiki
    ```

    The generated code is written into `wiki.md` right after the blockquote.
+Yes, you do not need to manually write implementations for the specs.

 4. Run the test: